LWV of Radnor Township Local Positions 2021-2022*

 The League of Women Voters of Radnor Township reviews and updates, if necessary, these local positions on an annual basis at our January General Membership Meeting.
 All members are encouraged to attend and participate in this process.

-The most recent League of Women Voters of the United States (LWVUS) positions are availabl25-28,200e in brief and great detail via their web site as Impact on the Issues 2018-2020.
+The most recent League of Women Voters of the United States (LWVUS) positions are available in brief and great detail via our national web site as Impact on the Issues 2020-2022.
 They are revisited for revision every other year at the national convention.
-The next national convention will be held in Washington, DC on June 25-28, 2000.
+The next national convention will be held on June 23-26, 2022 as a hybrid event -- virtually, and in-person in Denver, Colorado.
 All LWVUS members (which includes all LWVRT members) are welcome to attend.
-Delegates will be chosen by the LWVRT board, most likely at one of our spring 2020 board meetings.
+Delegates will be chosen by the LWVRT board, most likely at one of our spring 2022 board meetings.

-The most recent League of Women Voters of Pennsylvania (LWVPA) positions are available in brief and detail via their web site as Where We Stand – LWVPA’s Position on the Issues They are revisited for revision every other year at the state convention.
-The most recent state convention was held in Reading, PA, June 21-23, 2019 and the next will be held at some point in 2021.
+The most recent League of Women Voters of Pennsylvania (LWVPA) positions are available in brief and detail via their web site as Where We Stand – LWVPA’s Position on the Issues.
+They are revisited for revision every other year at the state convention.
+The most recent state convention was held virtually, June 18-19, 2021 and the next will be held at some point in 2023.
 All LWVPA members (which includes all LWVRT members) are welcome to attend.
-Delegates will be chosen by the LWVRT board, most likely at one of our 2021 spring board meetings.
+Delegates will be chosen by the LWVRT board, most likely at one of our 2023 spring board meetings.